amanrai31/JavaAndDsa/COLLECTIONS/Collections01.md

 List<String> cars = new LinkedList<>();
 ```

+**IMP NOTE :** Main diff b/w array/arrayList & linkedList is that in array the elements are store in memory in continuous fasion in LinkedList is stored anywhere in memory (tracked by pointers).

 ### 3. Vector

 Legacy synchronized version of ArrayList(We can say vector is a thread safe ArrayList)